This is a popular dessert from Transylvania, known as German Peach Kuchen. It's made with peaches, custard, and a shortbread crust.

 While this recipe is designed for peaches, you can certainly try using other fruits.
 Apricots, plums, or berries could also work well.
 Just make sure the fruit you choose isn't overly juicy to avoid a soggy crust.

-For a dairy-free version, you can use a dairy-free margarine(or coconut oil) in place of butter and a dairy-free sour cream substitute.
-However, making it vegan is a bit more challenging due to the egg yolks in the recipe, which provide the custard-like texture.
+For a dairy-free version, you can use a dairy-free margarine(or coconut oil) instead of butter and a dairy-free sour cream substitute.
+However, making it vegan is a bit more challenging due to the egg yolks in the recipe, which provide a custard-like texture.
 You might try a vegan egg substitute, but the results may vary.

 This dessert can be served either warm or cold.
 It's delicious on its own, but it also pairs wonderfully with a scoop of vanilla ice cream or a dollop of whipped cream.
 You could also serve it with a warm cup of coffee or tea.